ayush005-wq/password-generator/README.md

 This is an easy password generator which is capable of generating only strong passwords

-here i have used random variable because randomly selecting characters make a password much stronger than it is This method is used to eliminate BRUTE FORCING & DICTIONARY ATTACK.
+here I have used random variable because randomly selecting characters make a password much stronger than it is This method is used to eliminate BRUTE FORCING & DICTIONARY ATTACK.

 <u> Brute Forcing </u> :-